 The Celtic Symbol for Family

-Many believe that this symbol represents the pillars of early Celtic Christian teachings of the Holy Trinity (God the Father, the Son and the Holy Spirit).
+This symbol represents the pillars of early Celtic Christian teachings of the Holy Trinity (God the Father, the Son and the Holy Spirit).

 It also represents the unity of spirit when enclosed in a circle.
 The circle protects it, so the symbolic spirit cannot be broken.